-Bucharest, Romania’s vibrant capital, isn’t just a dot on the map—it’s the 6th largest city in the EU and a treasure trove of experiences.
+Bucharest, Romania’s vibrant capital, isn’t just a dot on the map—it’s the sixth-largest city in the EU and a treasure trove of experiences.

 As someone who’s navigated its cobblestone streets and alleys, starting with a free walking tour and exploring with my then 9-year-old son, I can vouch for its charm and vibrancy.

-Let’s dive into what makes Bucharest a must-visit destination, and I’ll share some of my top recommendations of what I loved most about my time in Bucharest.
+Let’s explore what makes Bucharest a must-visit destination, and I’ll share some of my top recommendations for what I loved most about my time there.

 This city, the largest in Romania, serves as the nation’s hub for culture, finance, art, and industry.
 It pulses with life, offering a unique blend of historic and modern.
 Bucharest, once dubbed ‘little Paris‘ for its elegant architecture and sophistication, still holds its ground as a significant Eastern European city.